 Contact Oberheiden, P.C. for a Complimentary Case Assessment

-If you have concerns about your practice or if you are under investigation in Salt Lake City, Utah, we urge you to speak to us immediately.
-The sooner an experienced healthcare fraud defense attorney can intervene and take defense measures, the more likely it is for us to resolve the matter before it goes out of hand.
-We take your case seriously, and we will make ourselves available to you.
-We offer complimentary case assessments, so call 888-680-1745or contact us online to schedule a risk-free appointment now.
+If you have concerns about your practice or if you are under investigation in Salt Lake City, Utah, we urge you to speak to us today.
+The sooner an experienced healthcare fraud defense attorney can intervene and take action, the more likely it is for us to resolve the matter before it gets out of hand.
+We take you and your case seriously We offer complimentary case assessments, so call 888-680-1745or contact us online to schedule a risk-free appointment now.

 Areas We Serve in Salt Lake City, Utah